erikhyrkas/snakes/training_data/llama-wiki-5.md

 **Conclusion**

 Evolution is an essential concept in biology that explains how life on Earth has changed over time.
 By understanding evolution, we can better appreciate the diversity of life and our place within it.

-**References**

-* National Geographic: Evolution
-* American Museum of Natural History: What is Evolution?
-* Encyclopedia Britannica: Evolution
 <end>

 Write a wiki article about Atlanta.<start>**Atlanta**